How To Place An Image In Text With Photoshop 2026

 Step 11: Create A Clipping Mask

-With Layer 1 selected, click on the small menu icon in the top right corner of the Layers panel:
+Click the menu icon in the top right corner of the Layers panel.

-If we look again in the Layers panel, we see that Layer 1 has been indented to the right, with a small arrow pointing down at the Type layer below it.
-This is how Photoshop lets us know that the Type layer is being used as a clipping mask for Layer 1:
+In the Layers panel, Layer 1 is now indented with a small arrow pointing down.
+This is how Photoshop shows us that the Type layer is acting as a clipping mask.

 Related tutorial: How Photoshop Clipping Masks Work